Fabrifio/gravity-glitch-net/README.md

 The SLP achieved a test accuracy of 0.9682, slightly surpassing the BiLSTM model's score of 0.9674.

-# Repository Structure
-- `/models` is the folder containing the CNNs, BiLSTM and SLP models after training.
-- `/dataset` is the folder containing the initial dataset partitioned in four parts, each associated with glitch images with a specific time window, and the four datasets of feature vectors.

 ## Dataset
 The dataset is composed by time-frequency spectrogram images of gravitational waves affected by random noise, causing the presence of glitches.
 Each gravitational wave is captured by four images with different time windows.